Ching Roi Ching Lan: Format

 As of August 2015, the show is divided into five sections.

 The first section is called "3 Cha Theatre", a short sit-com performed by Gang 3 Cha and the story ends within an episode.

 The next part is called "Game 3 Cha", the 3 celebrities are separated into 3 teams with the comedians (Gang 3 Cha) and play games together.
 The winner(s) of the game is award one point.
 The format of the game is changed every week.

 In "Ta Khon Chon Clip", interesting human-ability clips around the world are shown and the show will invite people that have similar ability to do a task challenged by the host and the guest celebrities have to guess that can they accomplish the challenge.
 Guest celebrities will earn one point if their predictions are right.

 The next part is called Wow Wow Wow.
 In this part Teng Terdterng (a member from Gang 3 Cha) will show a magic trick that every people in the show will say ‘wow wow wow’.
 No points are given in this part.
 However, secrets to the trick is revealed at the very end of the show (After the prize money section).

 Finally, All guest celebrities will exchange their points for a chance at the prize money (12 sticks is present, 10 of them have a diamond shaped gold ingot at the end (Called "Thang Wow" (Wow Sticks)) worth 10,000 bath each.
 And 2 of them have a diamond shaped black ingot at the end, worth no money. guest(s) that wins the "Game 3 Cha" Section is able to choose a stick (No sticks are awarded if the game ends with a three-ways tie), with extra stick(s) chosen by each guest that make the correct prediction in "Ta Khon Chon Clip" section of the show.
 All sticks chosen are pulled after the selections at the same time.
 The maximum prize money that guest celebrities can earn in each episode is 50,000 baht.)

 Popularity

 In 2009, Bangkok University did a research on ‘The popularity of teenagers’.
 This data was collected to give parents and society to use this information as a consideration to decide on what action should they make to develop and help these teenagers.
 About 1000 teenagers age between 13 and 21 participated were asked on the research.
 49.1 percent were boys and 50.9 percent were girls.
 The result shows that Ching Roi Ching Lan was the most popular game show for teenagers.

 Versions

 The show has been modified many times due to the lack of popularity when it started.
 People's lifestyles at that time included going to bed very early, therefore night time shows were not so interesting.
 The name of the show has been changed seven times already, keeping the word ‘Ching Roi Ching Lan’ in every version.

+Also, the famous of the show leading Workpoint sell the format of the show for several countries, such as Indonesia and Vietnam.